aladin01011/requirement-analysis/README.md

 - Manages Scope: Helps define project boundaries and avoid scope creep.

 - Improves Quality: Ensures the final product meets user expectations and business needs.

+  ❗ Why is Requirement Analysis Important?
+Requirement Analysis plays a vital role in ensuring the success of a software project.
+It acts as the bridge between stakeholders and developers, ensuring that the final product is aligned with business objectives and user expectations.

+🔑 Key Reasons Requirement Analysis is Critical:
+1.Ensures Clarity and Alignment

+By gathering and analyzing requirements early, teams can avoid misunderstandings and ensure all stakeholders agree on what the system should do.

+2.Reduces Project Risks and Costs

+Identifying issues and gaps in the requirements phase helps catch potential problems before development begins, saving time and money later in the project.

+3.Guides Design, Development, and Testing

+A well-analyzed set of requirements provides a foundation for system design, coding, and quality assurance, ensuring the end product is reliable and meets expectations.